Baltimore Social Security Lawyers

 An injury can put you out of work and interfere with the quality of your life.
 When your injury results in a permanent disability, you face even greater challenges.
 How do you support your family?
 How can you retain your independence?
 How will your disability affect everyday activities?
 How can you afford the medical treatment you need and the tools that can help you maintain a good standard of living?

 LeViness, Tolzman & Hamilton, P.A. answers these questions and more.
 Our Baltimore Social Security lawyers explore your full range of options and create a plan of action for maximizing your compensation.
-Because we have been in practice for 33 years, we are very familiar with the many government programs that may benefit you.
+Because we have been in practice for over 30 years, we are very familiar with the many government programs that may benefit you.
 The information and evidence required for these applications often overlap.
 Therefore, we are able to provide you with more efficient, cost-effective service by applying for multiple benefits at the same time.

-Qualifying for disability compensation
+Qualifying for Disability Compensation

 Each agency has its own criteria for granting disability compensation and its own definition of what is considered a qualifying injury.
 Our attorneys thoroughly analyze your circumstances to determine whether you qualify for: